brunobmello25/skeleton.nvim/README.md

 - [x] Add installation guide in readme
 - [x] Git integration
 - [x] Configure prettier as a fallback for when there is no eslint config
+- [ ] configure node debugger to attach to a docker container

 Not necessarily in this order